jsjoeio/shareable-custom-hooks-react/README.md

 ## Prerequisites

-Although this course is not targeted at React experts you'll need the following:
+Although this workshop is not targeted at React experts you'll need the following:

 - moderate React experience
 - some familiarity with Hooks